Hypoxia chamber of the CRU

 • Visual acuity test using autorefractometer

-• High-resolution retinal image and periphery by ultra-widefield funduscopy
+• High-resolution retinal image and periphery by ultra-wide field funduscopy

 • 2-Dimensional imaging of the ocular fundus via optical coherence tomography (OCT)